 A file cabinet or even a spot on your bookshelf are all perfectly safe places where the papers can be easily stored and retrieved if necessary.

 Copies of all the relevant estate planning forms should also be given to either your chosen estate executor, a family member that you trust or your lawyer, at least one of whom should have the information needed to access the original papers.

 Having copies will at least help speed up the process of taking care of business matters.
 Just make sure that any changes you may decide to put in place in the future are also made on the available copies.

 Otherwise, the estate may end up in a courtroom because of the discrepancies.

 Some places offer a way to store documents virtually.
 While the originals cannot be stored online, having a copy available until the originals can be obtained will help make things easier for those who need to see that things get done.

 Just make sure there is at least one trusted person who has the information, such as a password, so that the data can be retrieved quickly and easily.

-Whether you are looking for someone to do the work or you need some questions answered to make sure you are on the correct path, contact our office and talk with an experienced estate lawyer.
+Whether you are looking for someone to do the work or you need some questions answered to make sure you are on the correct path, talk with an experienced estate lawyer.